hyferg/docs/geometry.md

 ---
 title: The Stack
 ---

+# From Logic to Diff.
+Geo.
+Applications

+Frederic Schuller (goat?) never chooses a basis unless he must.
+This lecture series covers logic, set theory, diff. geometry, physics and things in-between in a linear and comprehensible fashion.

+# Usage

 Each section corresponds to a video in the lecture series below.
 The pedagogy follows a conceptual stack of layered mathematical structure from first principles.
 This page allows the user to ctrl-f any technical term and find out: